-The archaeological site is situated about 15 km NW of the provincial capital Şanlıurfa.
-The town is best reached by plane.
-Turkish Airlines operates flights on a daily basis via Istanbul or Ankara.
+The archaeological site is located about 15 km NE of the provincial capital Şanlıurfa.
+Turkish Airlines operates daily flights from Istanbul and Ankara.

 Please note that we can not offer any advice on the current security situation.
 Contact your embassy or other appropriate authorities before planning a visit.
-For German visitors, we highly recommend to check the “Reise- und Sicherheitshinweise“ offered by the Auswärtiges Amt [external link].
+For German visitors, we highly recommend that you consult the “Reise- und Sicherheitshinweise“ provided by the Auswärtiges Amt [external link].

-Turkey has very rigid laws (prison sentences of up to ten years) regarding the export of archaeological artefacts.
+Turkey has very rigid laws (prison sentences of up to ten years) for illegally exporting archaeological artefacts.
 A very wide definition of “artefact” applies.
-However, we would ask visitors not to collect or move any artefacts found during their stay also out of respect for the site.
+We ask visitors not to collect or move any artefacts found during their stay, also out of respect for the site.

-Scientific work of any kind is only possible in accord with the excavation director and prior permission by Turkish authorities.
+Scientific work is only possible with the prior permission of the excavation director and the Turkish authorities (Turkish Ministry of Culture).